jacksonmagas/Othello/README.md

    This model uses 2 players Player One and Player Two.
 It uses Hex coordinates based grid.
    It has horizontal, down left and down right rows.
    Each cell extends Location (x,y) coordinates and may have Player's state if it is used by player.
-2. ReadonlyReversiModel interface is created to only support views.
-3. ReversiTextualController to take Player One moves from user input, play move and display the output.
+2. ReversiTextualController to take Player One moves from user input, play move and display the output.
-4. ReversiTextualView to display the textual output.
+3. ReversiTextualView to display the textual output.
-5. Reversi Main class allows one to play this Reversi game.
-6. Classes are implemented for future use:<br/>
+4. Classes are implemented for future use:<br/>
    Player.java, BlackPlayer.java, WhitePlayer.java, HexGrid.java, Point.java
-7. Functionalities need to be updated for future work such as down left or right rows to support those directional moves.
+5. Functionalities need to be updated for future work such as down left or right rows to support those directional moves.

 <br/><br/>
 Rule details: